CBR vs. VBR: Differentiating Constant Bitrate from Variable Bitrate

 Since constant bitrate processes data at a consistent rate, there is no concern about the bitrate exceeding internet speeds.
 However, the reliability of output data from this encoding method leads to sacrificing quality in some situations.

-It is possible to use VBR for live stream encoding, however, it is rarely recommended unless it is using a one-pass setup.
+It is possible to use VBR for live stream encoding, however, it is rarely recommended unless it is used with a one-pass setup.

 VOD Transcoding